• Products

 Whether you decide to invest, sell or hold - always make sure that you know why you are taking the decision.
 Conduct proper research to ensure that your decisions are reasonable.
 Your investment decisions must be data-driven and not sentiment- or reputation-driven.
 Ensure that you are able to make a log of all your decisions which can be written down in a diary or saved in an Excel file.
 Revisiting these notes throughout your investing journey would help you evolve into a better investor.

 Remember that you are not investing in a stock, but in the business that stands behind it.
 When you choose to invest in a company, you must know how they make money, what their strengths are and what are the risks that they face.
-If you don’t - let go of the opportunity.
-Buffett had an opportunity to invest in Google before they came out with an IPO , and he let it pass.
-He had a good reason: he did not understand how the search engine would make money.
-Did the decision cost him profits he could have made?
+If you don’t, let go of the opportunity.
+Buffett had an opportunity to invest in Google before they came out with an IPO, and he let it pass.
+He had a good reason - he did not understand how the search engine would make money.
+Did the decision cost him profits that he could have made?
 Yes!
-But remember that this strategy has also saved him from a far greater loss over the decades.
-This rule applies to all your investment decisions - for example, if you don’t understand how bitcoins work, stay away from them.
+But remember that this strategy has also saved him from far greater losses over the decades.
+This rule applies to all your investment decisions - for example, if you don’t understand how bitcoin works, stay away from it.

 Once you have developed an investment strategy and identified companies worth investing in, stick to it.
-Once you have decided on a target price and a stop-loss - stick to it.
-Once you have decided on how much to invest, and at what pace - follow the plan religiously.
-When it is your money on the line, the market volatility will set your emotions racing, it will be difficult to stick to your plan in the heat of the moment - but trust the decisions you had made with a calm mind.
+Decided on a target price and a stop-loss?
+Stick to it.
+Decided on how much to invest, and at what pace?
+Follow the plan religiously.
+When it is your money on the line, market volatility will set your emotions racing.
+It will be difficult to stick to your plan in the heat of the moment - but trust the decisions you had made with a calm mind.
 As the saying goes - get out of the kitchen if you can’t stand the heat.

 “If you cannot control your emotions, you cannot control your money.”
-You would hear the stories of very successful investors, and you will hear of the bear ruining someone else.
+You hear stories of very successful investors, and you hear of the bear ruining someone else.
 This will set your heart racing and make you worry about your own investments.
-When you are watching the share market live (share market live), you will experience a rush.
-Don’t take any decision when you are emotionally disturbed.
-Let the emotional turmoil pass and then judge based on data you have.
+When you are watching the share market live, you will experience a rush.
+Don’t take any decision when you are emotionally charged.
+Let the emotions pass and then judge based on the data you have.

-Among the most important ways of keeping the overall risk under control is diversification.
+One the most important ways of keeping your overall risk under control is through diversification.
 Diversify both in terms of assets and instruments.
 Remember the adage: don’t put all your eggs in a single basket.

 Remember that the markets can be ruthless and take away every paisa you invest in it.
 So, you should only invest what you can afford to lose.
 Make sure you have sufficient low-risk investments before taking on anything with considerable risk.

-We are living in times where disruptions to financial markets travel across the globe at great speed.
+These are times where disruptions to financial markets travel across the globe at great speed.
 Monitor the markets and analyse the impact on your portfolio regularly.
 What was once considered “safe” may not be safe anymore and you may need to rebalance your portfolio.

 Did you enjoy this article?